-Crunch time V

-Finance 2025

-(Our predictions)

-Hold on

-From phone apps to home automation to cashless commerce and beyond, digital disruption is the new normal for consumers today.
-It's changing what we do-and how we get things done in countless ways.
+Crunch time V Finance 2025 (Our predictions) Hold on From phone apps to home automation to cashless commerce and beyond, digital disruption is the new normal for consumers today.
+It's changing what we do-and how we get things done-in countless ways.
 In business, robots are working alongside human beings to build cars, deliver packages, design computers, and make electricity.
 Blockchain is tracking supplies of diamonds and monitoring construction equipment.
 And smart machines are taking up residence in hospitals, shipping containers, drug stores, and more.
 What does this have to do with the future of Finance?
 Everything.

-Over the next seven years, these same technologies will be coming to your organisation with the promise of making Finance better, faster, and probably less expensive.
+Over the next seven years, these same technologies will be coming to your organization with the promise of making Finance better, faster, and probably less expensive.
 The work we do and how we do it is up for grabs.

-So far, no organisation we know of has put it all together.
+So far, no organization we know of has put it all together.
 Not in Finance.
 Not yet.
 But you can see it coming.

 Where things stand today

-While a number of leading finance organisations are using pilots to experiment with new technologies, we aren't yet seeing evidence of scalable, transformational change.
+While a number of leading finance organizations are using pilots to experiment with new technologies, we aren't yet seeing evidence of scalable, transformational change.
 The roadmaps to that future are still being drawn.

 The good news?
 The technologies needed to reimagine Finance are here and they will only get better.
 Plus, we can learn a lot from other business functions.
 Modern factories give us a glimpse of what automation can deliver.
 Smart contracts show us new ways of tracking assets.
 The lessons are out there.
 We don't have to reinvent the wheel.
 We can focus instead on adapting and adopting.

 Here's the bottom line.
 The business leaders that Finance supports are people first.
 They see how technology is making their personal lives better and easier.
 That's what they want for Finance, too.

 The needs of the business are growing.
 The pace of innovation is accelerating.
 CFOs can either plan for change, or plan to retire.

+Finance 2025

 Our predictions

+The finance factory 6

+The role of Finance 8

+Finance cycles 10

+Self-service 12

+Operating models 14

+Enterprise resource planning 16

+Data 18

+Workforce and workplace 20

+Our predictions

-When it comes to the field of Finance, we consider it our job to anticipate how organisations will evolve.
+When it comes to the field of Finance, we consider it our job to anticipate how organizations will evolve.
 The methodology for generating our predictions is straightforward.
 We look carefully at what finance leaders are doing and at the technology that's available, and then we ask these questions: What would be possible if we combined different technologies to reimagine the future?
 How would the work of Finance get done and who would do it?
 How could Finance contribute even more to the success of the company?
 With these questions in mind, here's the future we see.

-Our predictions

 1. The finance factory

 Transactions will be touchless as automation and blockchain reach deeper into finance operations.

 2. The role of Finance

 With operations largely automated, Finance will double down on business insights and service.
 Success is not assured.
 The skills required by finance professionals will change, likely dramatically, as new combinations of technology and human workforces permeate the workplace.

 3. Finance cycles

 Finance goes real time.
 Periodic reporting will no longer drive operations and decisions-if it ever did.

 4. Self-service

 Self-service will become the norm.
 Finance will be uneasy about this.

 5. Operating models

-New service-delivery models will emerge as robots and algorithms join a more diverse finance workforce think about the integration of freelancers, gig workers, and crowds.
+New service-delivery models will emerge as robots and algorithms join a more diverse finance workforce-think about the integration of freelancers, gig workers, and crowds.
 Companies will assess the benefits of automation against onshore and offshore operations.

 6. Enterprise resource planning